wp-cli/handbook/pull-requests.md

 4. Install all Composer dependencies: `composer install`
 5. Verify WP-CLI was installed properly: `vendor/bin/wp --info`

 Within this package, you should preferably use `vendor/bin/wp` to run the command.
-Just using `wp` should work as well, but by doing that you might run the command through a different version of the framework an thus getting an unexpected result.
+Just using `wp` should work as well, but by doing that you might run the command through a different version of the framework and thus getting an unexpected result.

 ### Working on the project as a whole